TUW-VieVS/VieSchedpp/README.md

 ## VieSched++ installers

-__Installers for Windows 10 and Ubuntu 18.04 are provided through the release page on GitHub!__
+__Installers for Windows and Linux are provided through the release page on GitHub!__

 Visit https://github.com/TUW-VieVS/VieSchedpp/releases.